CPT - Current Procedural Terminology

 CPT Editorial Panel Meeting

-The next meeting of the CPT Editorial Panel will take place in Austin, Texas, September 29 - October 1, 2016.
-Meeting and hotel registration information will be posted here when it becomes available.
+Registration is now open for the CPT Editorial Panel meeting which will take place at the JW Marriott Hotel in Austin, Texas, September 29 - October 1, 2016.

 Important Dates and Deadlines for the Upcoming CPT Editorial Panel Meeting:

 |Dates of the upcoming CPT Editorial Panel Meeting||Sept 29 - Oct 1, 2016|

 |Location of upcoming CPT Editorial Panel Meeting||JW Marriott, Austin, Texas

 |Deadline for Submitting Coding Change Applications||June 29, 2016

 |Deadline for posting the meeting agenda to the public AMA/CPT website||July 29, 2016|

 |Online registration opens for the Editorial Panel meeting||TBD